dreadwarrior/vantomas/README.md

   2.  ...compare remote and local directory to check rsync deployment

         diff <(ssh user@host ls -R /path/to/remote/folder/) <(ls -R /path/of/local/folder/) > diff.log

+  3.  ...get the latest annotated tag which targets only the current commit in the current branch?

+        git describe --exact-match --abbrev=0

 ## License